tessplymale/Personal-Data-Set/README.md

 As you can see, the amount of cups consumed does notice increase/decrease in a linear model.
 The variable results vary with as the amount of cups increase and decrease.

 ![Chart](https://raw.githubusercontent.com/tessplymale/Personal-Data-Set/master/DataChart3b.png)

+The next data set broke down the amount of pounds of coffee consumed by the continent.This data was very interesting to analyze as it provided more detail and imformation regarding the amount of coffee consumed throughout the world.
+For my third visualization, I took data from the Information Commissioners Office that upholds public interest and is an executive public body.
+Their information included coffee consumption data from all over the world, but I group it into continents for better analysis.
+I also converted the kilograms weight unit, to pounds.

 This chart analyzes the pounds of coffee consumed by continent.
 Europe has a significantly higher coffee consumption whereas Central America & Mexico have significantly smaller coffee consumptions.
 Notice, how some countries have very similar amounts of coffee consumption.